D-HAC/D-HAC.github.io/_puzzles/anagram.md

 layout: page
 title: "Anagram Detector"
 permalink: /puzzle/anagram
-hide: true
+hide: false
+week: 8
 ---

 String manipulation in general is both very useful and sometimes a little tricky.
 Before you start hacking away at this challenge look to see if there are any useful libraries that will help you in your language of choice.

 Today we are going to try to detect if a phrase is an anagram of another phrase.
 A phrase a="wisdom" is an anagram of another phrase b="mid sow" if, ignoring spaces, one phrase can be written with the letters of another.

 ## Functions to Add to Your Code Library